skalenetwork/skale-consensus/oracle/README.md

 4. ```jsps```, array of strings - list of JSON pointer to the data elements to be picked from server response.
 5. ```pow```, string - uint64 proof of work that is used to protect against denial of service attacks

-Please see https://json.nlohmann.me/features/json_pointer/ for intro to JSON pointers.
+See https://json.nlohmann.me/features/json_pointer/ for intro to JSON pointers.

-Note: for each JSON pointer specified in the request, the Oracle will pick the corresponding element from the endpoint response and transform it to string.
-If no such element exists, ```null``` will be returned.
+Note: for each JSON pointer specified in the request, the Oracle will

+- pick the corresponding element from the endpoint response
+- transform it to a string.
+- If no such element exists, ```null``` will be returned.

 Optional elements:

-1. ```trims```, uint64 - this is an array of trim values.
+1. ```trims```, uint64 array - this is an array of trim values.
 It is used to trim endings of the strings in Oracle result.
 If ```trims``` array is provided, it has to provide trim value for each JSON pointer requested.